 Top 10 Trophy Whitetail Counties in the U.S.

 Here at F&S, we really want you to tag a great buck.
 Every year, after all, we name the best days to hunt during the best part of deer season, and we share the top tactics to use when you're out there.
-We've also told you the top states to bag the buck of a lifetime.
+We've also listed the top states to bag the buck of a lifetime.
 But, of course, a state is a big place.
 So, now we're drilling down deeper and naming the best counties to tag a trophy.
 We spent way too many hours geeking out over B&C and P&Y records data to assemble the following list of the 10 counties that have produced the highest total number of record-book entries from 2000-2023.
 If your goal is to put a buck in one—or both—or the books, these are the best places to start.

 1. Buffalo County, Wisconsin